-Istanbul has many interesting things to do, but one of the must things to do here is definitely food tasting.
-I know many people, including myself, who come to Istanbul only because of its amazing food.
+Food in Istanbul is so important that it is for sure one of the must and best things to do, when traveling to Istanbul.
+I know many people, including myself, who travel to Istanbul only because of its amazing food.

 Istanbul is known for all kind of food and everything you can get in Turkey, you can as well find it in Istanbul.

 Street food in Istanbul is sold by street sellers, who walk around the city or have their own stands.
 Their food is perfect for a quick snack between meals and it is also the cheapest option.
 The most popular street food we can find in Istanbul and all around Turkey is:

 - Simit – ring shaped bread with sesame seeds, which are perfect when being fresh

 - poğaça – savory pastry with different fillings (plain – sade, cheese – peynirli, black olives – zeytinli, minced meet – kıymalı)

 - mısır – freshly boiled corn

 - midye dolma- stuffed muscles

 - balık ekmek – tasty fish sandwiches with a grilled fish inside a large piece of bread